-This document provides information for plans paying premiums for plan years beginning in 2014, including instructions for each data element that must be reported.
-If you are filing for a previous year, you must follow the instructions for that year (available from the "Premium Payment Instructions and Addresses" section of the Practitioners Page at www.pbgc.gov).
+This document provides information for plans paying premiums for plan years beginning in 2017, including instructions for each data element that must be reported.
+If you are filing for a previous year, you must follow the instructions for that year (available from the "Premium Payment Instructions and Addresses" webpage).

-If you are amending a filing for a plan year that did not begin in 2014, the rules in this document do not apply.
+If you are amending a filing for a plan year that did not begin in 2017, the rules in this document do not apply.
 You must follow the instructions and regulations applicable for that plan year.
-However, because contact information and information about electronic funds transfers change periodically, the most recent information (available at www.pbgc.gov) should be used instead of the information included in an instructions booklet for a prior plan year.
+However, because contact information and information about electronic funds transfers change periodically, the most recent information should be used instead of the information included in an instructions booklet for a prior plan year.
+This information can be accessed from the "Premium Payment Instructions and Addresses" link on the Practitioners' page of PBGC's website.